 Due to the nature of the contract, it will have a potential to impact all residents living in the Borough.
 An Equality Impact Assessment has been undertaken and will be kept under review.

 ENVIRONMENTAL AND CLIMATE CHANGE IMPLICATIONS AND RISKS

 The impacts of tobacco production and smoking include 'pollution, soil degradation and deforestation, contributing to adverse climate change and biodiversity losses.'(Tobacco and the Environment - ASH).
-Reducing smoking rates through stop smoking services can help mitigate some of these environmental impacts:

 BACKGROUND PAPERS